Decompiling Tenchu: Stealth Assassins part 7: the AFSMAKE.EXE side-quest

 <vol name> <filename> <destination>

-Inconsistent formatting, capitalisation and typos: telltale signs of a homemade tool.
+Inconsistent formatting, capitalization and typos: telltale signs of a homemade tool.
 Is the lack of veneer superficial or is this program jank through and through?
 Only one way to find out.

 Listings lost in translation